Location: Austria and Germany

 Eligibility Requirements: Anderson students are eligible to enroll in an international study course (AU Abroad) with their advisor’s approval.
 This includes freshman, sophomores, juniors, and seniors.
 However, scholarship eligibility depends upon class rank, GPA and financial need.

-Scholarship Eligibility: Scholarships are awarded to help reduce the cost of the travel fee, which is an additional charge as part of student's registration for the program.
+Scholarship Eligibility: Scholarships are awarded to help reduce the cost of the travel fee, which is an additional charge as part of student’s registration for the program.
 The AU Abroad scholarship ranges up to $1,000.00 and is awarded upon eligibility, GPA and financial need.
 To be eligible for the AU Abroad scholarship, students must be a junior or senior.
 However, students who are sophomores in the nursing and/or education major are eligible for the AU Abroad scholarship.
-(This exception is made because nursing and education majors have limited availability for classes in their junior and senior year.)
+(This exception is made because nursing and education majors have limited availability for classes during their junior and senior year.)
 First-year students are not eligible for the AU Abroad scholarship but can register and take any international studies course with academic approval.

 Payment: Payment can be made in person at Anderson Central (G. Ross Anderson Jr. Student Center) or online through self-service.
 You can pre-pay for any AU Abroad program by depositing funds within the semester account in which the class will take place.
 Please advise Anderson Central that the pre-payment is for AU Abroad, as well as the semester and which country you will be traveling.
 Pre-payment does not propose course registration availability. *Additional payment details, including deposit amounts and due dates are forthcoming.